DataONEorg/d1_python/d1_mn_generic/doc/source/setup-registration.rst

 To register the new MN with DataONE, the Node XML document is submitted to DataONE via a CN REST API.
 The connection to DataONE is made over TLS/SSL, with the client side certificate that DataONE issued.
-See `Obtaining a client side certificate`_

 A command line tool is provided for submitting the registration.